Time Lords (First, Second, Third, Fourth, Fifth, Sixth, War, Tenth, Eleventh, Twelfth and Thirteenth Doctors)

-- Cruel and Unusual Death: An EU anthology reveals that after the Time Lords were sent back to the Time War in "The End of Time", the Master proceeded to stuff white star diamonds down Rassilon's throat, which triggered a regeneration that was so excruciatingly painful that Ohila had to give him a special potion to cope.
+- Cruel and Unusual Death: An EU anthology reveals that after the Time Lords were sent back to the Time War in "The End of Time", the Master proceeded to stuff white-point star diamonds down Rassilon's throat, which triggered a regeneration that was so excruciatingly painful that Ohila had to give him a special potion to cope.
 And to add insult to injury, the resulting regeneration resulted in the least threatening incarnation of Rassilon yet.

 - Delayed Narrator Introduction: In "The End of Time", when he's revealed at the end of Part 1 to be the narrator.